Visit some of Europe’s finest cities from Barcelona to Berlin

 Is this trip right for you?

-The primary means of transportation on this trip is by train.
+European trains are comfortable and often decked out with air-conditioning.
+Toilets are always available.
+Some of the trains have snack bars (or vending machines) and power points next to the seats but that cannot be guaranteed on every journey.
 Train travel is a fast way to traverse long distances, allowing you to avoid traffic jams and arrive right into the city centre.
-Trains are comfortable and often decked out with air-conditioning, toilets and a snack bar (or vending machine).
-Please note that you'll have to carry your own luggage on and off the train, so make sure it doesn’t exceed our weight and size recommendations.
+Please note that you will have to carry your own luggage on and off the train, and also up or down few flights of stairs as unfortunately some of the stations may not have lifts.
+Make sure the luggage doesn’t exceed our weight and size recommendations.
 You can find this information in the 'What to Take' section of the trip notes.

 Summer temperatures can be extreme in many of the regions visited (over 40°C), which can be uncomfortable.
 It’s important to use sun protection, wear layers to combat the heat and drink plenty of water.
+Please also note that not all hotels in Europe would have Air Conditioning system, but only fans.
+It may be uncomfortable for some in summer heat.
 Please carefully consider the time of the year you wish to travel and your suitability to that season.

 As accommodation on this trip is twin-share, single travellers will share a room with another traveller of the same sex.
 If you’d prefer not to share, a single room supplement is available at an additional charge.
 Please ask your travel consultant for more details.
 Also, hotels in Europe often don't have double beds, but rather two single beds that can be pushed together.
 This trip is a great opportunity to get to know other travellers, so embrace it while you can.